chrisweb/freeMusic.zone/documentation/editing_documentation.md

 # Editing the documentation

-All documentation files are styled with markdown.
+All documentation files are styled with markdown

-If you don't know markdown, please read following markdown resources to get the basics:

 ### resources

+If you don't know markdown, please read following markdown resources to get the basics

 [Markdown Basics](https://help.github.com/articles/markdown-basics)